10 January 2019

 In spite of this, very few of us practice good habits when it comes to security.
 Is your data properly protected?
 Do you know what to do if you lose your phone?
 Follow our experts' practical tips to minimise the risks.

 Good protection starts with a good configuration

 Is your smartphone locked?
 Do you use a secure login?
 The first thing to do is set up your smartphone correctly:

-- Protect your smartphone using a lock code or lock it using your fingerprint.
+- Protect your smartphone using a lock code or lock it using your fingerprint or face recognition.

 - Activate remote tracking on your smartphone.
 Apple users can do this via the ‘Find my iPhone’ function, and Android users via the Android Device Manager.

 Besides a good configuration, a few simple habits will help avoid nasty surprises:

 - Never tell anyone your PIN and do not write it down anywhere.

 - If you have to log in to a site or app, remember to log out after each session.